For years, my husband and I wanted to do couples devotions but we had no idea how to make it happen.

 And in this post I want to share with you what we’ve learned so that you and your spouse can enjoy regular couples devotions too!

-Our couple Bible time together became habitual (and powerful) when we finally said—with humble, teachable hearts—“Jesus, we know you want us to be spending time with you together on a daily basis.
+Our couples Bible time became habitual (and powerful) when we finally said—with humble, teachable hearts—“Jesus, we know you want us to be spending time with you together on a daily basis.
 Show us how to do this within our crazy life.”

 This meant that we didn’t commit ourselves to following a strict regimen.

 Or to never missing a day.
-Or to doing it only at a specific time of day.
+Or to only doing couples devotions at a specific time of day.

-We’ve kept it open and yet still kept it a priority, continually asking God for wisdom on how to make each day work.
+We’ve kept our couples devotions time open and yet still kept it a priority, continually asking God for wisdom on how to make each day work.